plone/documentation/README.md

-# Plone Classic UI Docs
+# Plone 6 Backend Docs

 - All documentation should be written in [CommonMark](https://commonmark.org/) Markdown.
 - If possible, please structure into dirs, this will make it easier to build a structure later.